Table of Contents

 Who is this guide for?

-This guide is intended for the applicant (the person or organisation who asked the Transportation Appeal Tribunal of Canada (the Tribunal) to review an administrative action) and the respondent (the Minister of Transport or the Canadian Transportation Agency).
-The applicant and the respondent are referred to as parties.
+This guide is intended for applicants (individuals or organizations who have asked the Transportation Appeal Tribunal of Canada (the Tribunal) to review an administrative action) and respondents (the Minister of Transport or the Canadian Transportation Agency).
+Applicants and respondents are collectively referred to as parties.

-Parties have the right to be represented by a lawyer or any other person, or they may choose to represent themselves.
+Parties may be represented by a lawyer or any other person of their choosing, or they may represent themselves.

-The guide may not cover all situations dealt with by the Tribunal.
-If you have additional questions about your case, or if you need more information about anything described in this guide, please contact Registry-Greffe@tatc.gc.ca or visit the Tribunal's Web site at http://www.tatc.gc.ca.
+This guide does not cover every situation that may arise before the Tribunal.
+If you have questions about your case or require additional information, please contact the Registry at Registry-Greffe@tatc.gc.ca or visit the Tribunal's Web site at http://www.tatc.gc.ca.

 Back to topWhat does the Transportation Appeal Tribunal of Canada do?

-The Tribunal provides an independent process to review administrative actions taken by the Minister of Transport or the Canadian Transportation Agency.
-The administrative actions mostly fall under the following categories:
+The Tribunal provides an independent review process for certain administrative actions taken by the Minister of Transport or the Canadian Transportation Agency.

-- A fine issued for an alleged violation of a transportation law or regulation (sometimes called a notice of violation or administrative monetary penalty);
+- a monetary penalty (fine) issued for an alleged violation of a transportation law or regulation (often called a Notice of Violation or an Administrative Monetary Penalty (AMP)); or

-- A suspension, a cancellation, or a refusal to issue or renew a licence, or medical certificate.
+- the suspension, cancellation, refusal to issue, or refusal to renew a licence, certificate, or medical certificate.

-A notice or letter from the Minister of Transport, or from the Canadian Transportation Agency, will identify the type of administrative action taken against you.
-The administrative action may also be referred to as the Minister’s or the Agency’s decision.
+If an administrative action has been taken against you, the notice or letter you receive from the Minister of Transport or the Canadian Transportation Agency will identify the type of action and explain your right to request a review.
+Throughout this guide, the administrative action may also be referred to as the decision of the Minister or the Agency.

 Back to topWho are the Tribunal’s members, and what is the Tribunal Registry?

-A Tribunal Member is an independent and impartial individual responsible for hearing your case and making a decision regarding the administrative action.
-Tribunal Members are experts in the specific areas of transportation for which they were appointed.
-In cases involving medical matters, the Member assigned to your case will also have specialized medical expertise.
+A Tribunal member is an independent and impartial decision-maker responsible for hearing your case and deciding whether the Minister's or the Agency's administrative action was justified.
+Tribunal members are appointed based on their expertise in the transportation sectors under the Tribunal's jurisdiction.
+In medical cases, the member assigned to the case will also have relevant medical expertise.

-You can contact the Registry at Registry-Greffe@tatc.gc.ca any time you have questions.
+You may contact the Registry at Registry-Greffe@tatc.gc.ca if you have questions about the Tribunal's processes or your case.

 Back to topWhat is the difference between a review and an appeal?

-- A review hearing involves the review of a decision made by the Minister or the Agency.
+- A review hearing examines an administrative action taken by the Minister of Transport or the Canadian Transportation Agency.

 Your request for review should contain the following information: